Wednesday, October 16, 2024

 Servel may not now - 67 years later - be such a well-known word here in Evansville, Indiana.
 However, in 1957, it was a household name.
 Servel, short for "Serve Electrically," was a refrigerator factory that, in 1953, employed 14,000 people in the greater Evansville, Indiana area.
 It's demise in 1957 brought this city to the brink of despair and beyond.
 About the same time other factories also left town, including Chrysler Corporation, International Harvester, Cook's Brewery, and Atlas Laundry.
 [1]

 Originally begun as The Brighton Buggy Company out of Cincinnati, Ohio, Colonel William McCurdy brought the company to Evansville in 1902 and changed its name to Hercules Buggy Works.
 This factory was responsible for buggies and wagons, as its name suggests.
 As technology advanced, it changed its focus to making auto and truck bodies.
 [2] At the same time, The Electrolux Company was working on gas absorption refrigerator technology.
 In 1925, Servel purchased Hercules Buggy Works after McCurdy's health had begun to fail.
-They then purchased the patent for the Electrolux Gas Absorption Refrigerator, and began production.
+They then purchased the patent for the Electrolux Gas Absorption Refrigerator and began production.
 This was in 1926.
 [3] (Click on photos to enlarge.)

 Hercules Buggy Company